 - Frequent repairs: There comes a point when you simply shouldn’t put any more money into repairs, even if your system isn’t a decade old yet.
 If your HVAC equipment has a history of breakdowns, stop throwing good money at bad, and replace it the next time it acts up.

 - Comfort problems: Poor indoor air quality and uneven temperatures indicate performance and airflow problems.
 If a repair doesn’t improve your comfort level, the only option is to replace your HVAC system.

 - Rising energy bills: Performance issues toward the end of a furnace or air conditioner’s lifespan can increase operating costs.
 Therefore, even if everything seems to be running normally, keep an eye out for high utility bills and request a technician’s help if you notice steadily rising expenses.

 - Low R-22 refrigerant: Air conditioners remove heat from indoor spaces using refrigerant.
 Many older systems still run on R-22 refrigerant, also known as Freon.
 This environmentally hazardous refrigerant has been phased out in favor of more eco-friendly R-410A, or Puron.
 The two cannot simply be swapped out—if your aging unit develops a Freon leak, you’ll need to replace your air conditioner to begin using Puron.

 HVAC Repair & Replacement in Anne Arundel County

-The next time your heating and cooling system acts up, call Barstow and Sons.
+The next time your heating and the cooling system acts up, call Barstow and Sons.
 We offer emergency HVAC repair and professional HVAC replacement in the Annapolis area, so no matter how you choose to proceed, we’ve got you covered.
 Contact us online or call 410-777-9185 today to request help from our experienced HVAC team.